-The North Epping Rangers Sporting club has been running since 1963, and has over 1,000 registered players ranging in age from 4 to 65 years.
-The Rangers is an inclusive family focused community club – an integral part of the North Epping community lifestyle and culture.
+North Epping Rangers Sports Club has been running since 1963, and has over 1,000 registered players ranging in age from 4 to 70 years.
+NER is an inclusive family focused community club – an integral part of the North Epping community lifestyle and culture.

 Our headquarters is at North Epping Oval, on Boundary Road.
 Soccer and netball training is held on Tuesday, Wednesday and Thursday nights.
 The club also has tennis courts for hire to the general public when they are not being used for netball training or tennis coaching.